-- 58. Targets should be measurable and achievable.
+57. Targets should be measurable and achievable.
 The establishment of targets should consider technical feasibility and economic viability, including national treatment capacities and the availability of export opportunities, and the overall environmental, human health and social impacts.
 Targets should consider gradual growth, considering timeframes for new enterprises to be set up.
-The establishment of EPR will be an important input to boost new projects, as targets do assure a demand for waste management capacity. - 59.
-Targets should be established in weight, so as to facilitate compliance control.
+The establishment of EPR will be an important input to boost new projects, as targets do assure a demand for waste management capacity.

+58. Targets should be established in weight, so as to facilitate compliance control.
 Therefore, information should be available to relate each product, category or subcategory to its weight.

-- 60. Targets should be periodically reviewed and adjusted, taking account of changes in market conditions and technology. - 61.
-Targets should be in line with the waste management hierarchy.
-For example, in the case of lubricant oils, as recycling is on a higher level than energy recovery, a specific target on recycling might be established together with a general target on recovery. - 62.
-Targets should consider geographic and demographic realities.
-Collection all over the country should be assured, and no parts of the country or population should be precluded.
-Nevertheless, recovery targets might be diverse, according to distances between the production and recovery of waste.
-Life-cycle analysis might be used to define those diversified targets, where appropriate.
+59. Targets should be periodically reviewed and adjusted, taking account of changes in market conditions and technology.^{18, 19}

+60. Targets should be in line with the waste management hierarchy.
+For example, in the case of lubricant oils, as recycling is on a higher level than energy recovery, a specific target on recycling might be established together with a general target on recovery.

+61. Targets should consider geographic and demographic realities.
+Collection all over the country should be assured, and no parts of the country or population should be excluded.
+Nevertheless, different recovery targets might be set, e.g. according to distances between the generation and recovery of waste.